-13.3 App: Local Machine translation (translate)
+15.3 App: Local Machine translation 2 (translate2)

-The translate app is one of the apps that provide machine translation functionality in Nextcloud and act as a translation backend for the Nextcloud Assistant app, the text app and other apps making use of the core Translation API.
-The translate app specifically runs only open source models and does so entirely on-premises.
+The translate2 app is one of the apps that provide machine translation functionality in Nextcloud and act as a translation backend for the Nextcloud Assistant app.
+The translate2 app specifically runs only open source models and does so entirely on-premises.
 Nextcloud can provide customer support upon request, please talk to your account manager for the possibilities.